‘Tis the season of Ho Ho Ho!

 (1) Be Clear on your Top Priorities and Values

 Ask yourself if the request aligns with your top priorities and values.
 If you’re not sure what they are, take some time to reflect and decide.
 How do you want to spend your time and energy, what is most important to you right now?

-When you are very clear on the reason you are saying no it will come across with conviction and most people will accept it.
+When we’re very clear on our reason for saying no, it comes across with conviction, and most people will accept it without question.

 And for those who don’t, their opinion will bother you less when you are very clear on your ‘why.’

-If you are tempted to say yes, what is driving your decision?
+If you’re tempted to say yes, what is driving your decision?

 Is it in line with (1) above or are you people-pleasing, approval-seeking or trying to take care of the other person’s feelings?

 If it’s not in alignment with your top priorities and values – Just Say No!

 (3) Take Time to make a Considered Decision